A11y-Cat/ChromeExtension/README.md

 ## Getting Started
 Download and unzip the code file.
-Open Google Chrome extension mnager, make sure Dev mode is turned on.
+Open Google Chrome extension manager, make sure Dev mode is turned on.
 Click on "load unpacked and select the root file.

 **Make sure to refresh the page if it is already open.**